osefatul/react-weather-travel-Advisor/README.md

 ### Material UI

+We used components API of the Material UI in this application. visit [here]()

 #### AP.js

 We used [grid and layout](https://mui.com/components/grid/) from material ui for responsive design and positioning.
 For revising flex and layout container jsut visit [here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)